-The Company also licensed certain growth factors for the treatment of both Huntington's disease and amyotrophic lateral sclerosis ("ALS").
+The Company also licensed certain growth factors for the treatment of Huntington's disease and amyotrophic lateral sclerosis ("ALS").
 Under the terms of the agreements, the Company is responsible for conducting and funding all preclincal and clinical development, subject to specified rights of Genentech to participate in the development and marketing of the proposed products.
 Should Genentech share in the development cost of the proposed products, the companies will share profits at a negotiated percentage upon commercialization.
 Should Genentech elect not to participate in the development, upon commercialization, the Company will pay Genentech an agreed upon royalty based upon sales.
 These agreements supersede the Development Collaboration and License Agreement between the Company and Genentech entered into in March 1994.

 In July 1996, the Company invested \$2 million in Modex, a 50% owned Swiss subsidiary, to pursue extensions of the Company's encapsulated-cell technology for specific applications outside the central nervous system, with a commitment to invest an additional Sfr 2.4 million on the second anniversary of the agreement if Modex has, prior to that time, achieved one or more specified scientific milestones.
-An investment fund, managed by a Swiss private bank, has invested \$2 million in Modex, with a commitment to invest an additional Sfr 1.2 million on the second anniversary of the agreement, in exchange for a 15% stake in the company.
+An investment fund, managed by Swiss private bank, has invested \$2 million in Modex, with a commitment to invest an additional Sfr 1.2 million on the second anniversary of the agreement, in exchange for a 15% stake in the company.
 The remaining 35% of Modex is owned by the scientific founders of Modex.
 The Company has granted to Modex an exclusive, royalty-bearing license to the Company's proprietary encapsulated-cell technology for three applications outside the central nervous system: diabetes, obesity and anemia.
-Modex granted the

-Company an exclusive royalty-bearing license to any technology developed or obtained by Modex for application to diseases, conditions and disorders which affect the central nervous system.
+Modex granted the Company an exclusive royalty-bearing license to any technology developed or obtained by Modex for application to diseases, conditions and disorders which affect the central nervous system.
 In addition to its royalty obligations, the Company is also obligated to issue to Modex up to 300,000 shares of the Company's Common Stock on the achievement by Modex of certain scientific milestones.
 Substantially all of these shares are expected to be awarded by Modex as incentive compensation to Modex' founding scientists and other researchers upon achievement of such milestones.

 Under the terms of its agreement with the investment fund, during the first two years following closing, the Company has the right to acquire the fund's interest in Modex for the greater of a 30% annual return or Sfr 3.6 million.
 Following this two-year period, the Company has the right to purchase the fund's interest at 110% of fair market value.
-Following the second anniversary of the agreement and prior to the tenth anniversary of the agreement, if no public market exists for the common stock of Modex, the fund has the right to require the Company to purchase the fund's interest in Modex for 90% of the fair market value of such interest.
-Any purchase made by the Company under any of the circumstances described in this paragraph may be made at the Company's option in cash or shares of the Company's Common Stock valued at the market price at the time of purchase.
-The Company also has the right to acquire, and the founders have the right to require the Company to acquire, the founders' initial equity interest in Modex in exchange for the issuance of an aggregate of approximately 92,000 shares of the Company's Common Stock.
+Following the second anniversary of the agreement and prior to the tenth anniversary of the fund has the right to require the Company to purchase the fund's interest in Modex for 90% of the fair market value of such interest.
+Any purchase made by the Company under any of the circumstances described in this paragraph may be made at the Company's option in cash or shares of the Company to company to has the right to acquire, and the founders have the right to require the Company to require the Company to acquire, the founders' initial equity interest in Modex in exchange for the issuance of an aggregate of approximately 92,000 shares of the Company's Common Stock.